-Center of Excellence funded by AFOSR and AFRL .
+Center of Excellence funded by AFOSR and AFRL (2017-present) .

 Liquid-fueled Rocket engines

-Center of excellence funded by AFOSR and AFRL .
+Center of excellence funded by AFOSR and AFRL (2017-present) .

 Unmanned Air Vehicles (UAVs)

-We are developing techniques to a) characterize realistic operating environments of UAVs and b) develop an accuracte flight dynamic model with the goal of planning optimal trajectories.
+We are developing techniques to a) characterize realistic operating environments of UAVs and b) develop an accurate flight dynamic model with the goal of planning optimal trajectories.

 Helicopter-ship board dynamics interface